cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 A concrete `Prg` implements the following class method:

-* `Prg(seed: Bytes[Prg.SEED_SIZE], custom: Bytes, binder: Bytes)` constructs an
+* `Prg(seed: Bytes[Prg.SEED_SIZE], dst: Bytes, binder: Bytes)` constructs an
-  instance of `Prg` from the given seed and customization and binder strings.
+  instance of `Prg` from the given seed, domain separation tag, and binder string.
 (See below for definitions of these.)
 The seed MUST be of length `SEED_SIZE` and MUST be generated securely (i.e., it is either the output of `gen_rand` or a previous invocation of the PRG).

 * `prg.next(length: Unsigned)` returns the next `length` bytes of output of PRG.
   If the seed was securely generated, the output can be treated as pseudorandom.